 —Dennis Etzel Jr., author of The Sum of Two Mothers

 “Daughter, What I’ve Learned,” “My Daughter Returns From Her Other Mother’s House with Braids in Her Hair” and “Femme Poem #1.”
 Hastag Queer: LGBTQ+ Creative Anthology, Volume 2, Qommunicate Publishing, 2018.

 Allison Blevins received her MFA at Queens University of Charlotte and is a Lecturer for the Women's Studies Program at Pittsburg State University and the Department of English and Philosophy at Missouri Southern State University.
 She has been a finalist for the Cowles Poetry Book Prize, the Pablo Neruda Prize for Poetry, and the Moon City Poetry Award.
 Her work has appeared in such journals as Mid-American Review, the minnesota review, Nimrod International Journal, Sinister Wisdom, and Josephine Quarterly.
-She is the author of the chapbooks Letters to Joan (Lithic Press, 2019) and A Season for Speaking (Seven Kitchens Press, 2019), part of the Robin Becker Series.
-Her chapbook Susurration (Blue Lyra Press) is forthcoming this summer.
+She is the author of the chapbooks Susurration (Blue Lyra Press, 2019), Letters to Joan (Lithic Press, 2019), and A Season for Speaking (Seven Kitchens Press, 2019), part of the Robin Becker Series.
 She lives in Missouri with her wife and three children where she co-organizes the Downtown Poetry reading series and is Editor-in-Chief of Harbor Review.